 Just War Theory has a long history in the western intellectual tradition.
 St. Augustine commented on the morality of war from a Christian perspective, as did several Arabic commentators from the 9th to the 12th centuries.
-But St. Thomas Aquinas provided the most celebrated and still discussed the main outlines of just war theory.
+But St. Thomas Aquinas provided the most celebrated and still discussed version of the theory.
+Here are the main outlines of just war theory.

 Just War Theory traditionally has two sets of criteria.
 The first establishing jus ad bellum, the right to go to war; the second establishing jus in bello, right conduct within war.
 In addition, some scholars have recently considered a third criteria, jus post bellum, right conduct after war.